-2010 World Series of Poker Day 4 Second Update - Classic Photos From the WSOP So Far
+2010 World Series of Poker Day 4 2nd Update - Classic Photos So Far

 I wish that I could tell you that it has been an exciting evening here at the 2010 World Series of Poker.
 Granted, there has been a lot of great poker going on, but there really hasnât been any off the wall stories to tell.